Applications for 2021 are currently closed. Please check back in January 2022.

 If you are concerned if your idea might not fit, feel free to contact us at email@example.com to discuss your idea.

 Applicants are responsible for all areas of development and operation of the project.
-McMaster Okanagan will provide guidance when required but ultimately the day-to-day function of the project will lie with the applicant(s).
+The McMaster Okanagan Committee will provide guidance when required but ultimately the day-to-day function of the project will lie with the applicant(s).
 Each project must have at least one active student, staff or faculty member to act as the contact person throughout the life of the project.
 Graduating students may be part of the application process but the contact person must be a currently enrolled student (full or part-time).

 We encourage creative and impactful ideas.
 Below are some examples of projects that you may be thinking of: